National Guard still waiting to get paid for inauguration day mission

 SPRINGFIELD, Ill.
 (NEXSTAR) — The Illinois National Guard is still waiting for its money.

-The last of the troops that went out to Washington D.C. to protect the capitol during inauguration have been back for a while, but the state is still waiting on congress to pay them back for all of the money that was spent during the mission.
+The last of the troops that went out to Washington, D.C. to protect the capital during the inauguration has been back for a while, but the state is still waiting on Congress to pay them back for all the money that was spent during the mission.

-“You would also have a personal impact on both our our traditional national guard soldiers and airmen in our full time workforce,” Maj.
+“You would also have a personal impact on both our traditional national guard soldiers and airmen in our full-time workforce,” Maj.
 Gen. Richard Neely said.
 “Most of these traditional soldiers and airmen would lose two months of drill pay, which many of these troops and their families depend on.”

 In total, the national guard spent over half a billion dollars on its mission, and if the money isn’t paid back soon, it could lead to a budget shortfall of over 31 million dollars, according to Neely.